MirelaGTulbure/gaec-lab/content/authors/valentinheimhuber/_index.md

 ---
 # Display name
-title: Robbi Bishop-Taylor
+title: Valentin Heimhuber

 # Username (this should match the folder name)
 authors:
-- robbibishoptaylor
+- valentinheimhuber

 # Is this the primary user of the site?
 superuser: false